#5: Temple Fade for Natural Hair

 With faded styles, you don’t have to go too drastic, but it’s always nice to show off some contrast.
 Fades work on all hair types, especially for those blessed with natural lift and volume at their roots.
 However, the spiked effect can be enhanced with a small amount of product.
 Style your longer hair up and define the ends for this cool stiff-looking yet soft-to-the touch look.

-#5: Temple Fade for Black Men
+#5: Temple Fade for Natural Hair

 A nice modern style for natural hair is the temple fade with line up.
 This men’s cut is a great choice if you want to have short and manageable hair with natural texture.
 Complete with an equally perfect facial hairstyle.